 The interior is a large chamber.
 A cenotaph stands on a platform at the center surrounded by seven other tombs.
 The walls of the interior are richly decorated with scriptures and flower designs painted in yellow, white and blue glazed tiles.
 The lower section of walls is lined with blue-green tiles, also used in tympana of windows on the interior.
 The qibla wall of the mausoleum has a large mihrab similar to that in the Yeşil Cami.
 It consists of a niche with a muqarnas hood set in a large frame of ornamental tilework and tile mosaic.
 A pinnacle made of tile mosaic surmounts the frame.
 The tile mosaic inside the niche itself depicts a garden of roses, carnations and hyacinths.
 The chandelier and the colored glass windows are later additions.

 Ayverdi, Ekrem Hakki.
 Osmanlı Mi‘mârîsinde Çelebi ve II.
 Sultan Murad Devri 806-855 (1403-1451), 101-118.
 Istanbul: Baha Matbaasi, 1972.

 Baykal, Kazim.
 Bursa ve Anitlari.
 Istanbul: Türkiye Anit Çevre Turizm Degerlerini Koruma Vakfi, 1982, Istanbul.

 Goodwin, Godfrey.
 A History of Ottoman Architecture.
-Thames and Hudson: London, 1997 (reprint of 1971).
+London: Thames and Hudson: London, 1971.

 Gabriel, Albert.
 Une Capitale Turque, Brousse, Bursa.
-Paris, E. de Boccard, 1958.
+Paris: E. de Boccard, 1958.